hindman/mvs/README.md

 $ mvs a b a.new b.new
 $ mvs a b a.new b.new --flat

-# Alternating pairs.
+# Alternating pairs: old, new, etc.
 $ mvs a a.new b b.new --pairs

-# Paragraphs delimited by one or more blank lines.
+# Paragraphs delimited by at least one blank.
 $ mvs a b '' a.new b.new --paragraphs
 ```